betterscientificsoftware/bssw.io/Site/Blog.md

 # BSSw Blog

-The Better Scientific Software (BSSw) project welcomes insightful and informative articles from community members on a variety of topics.
+Better Scientific Software (BSSw) presents articles from expert community members on a topics related to software productivity and sustainability.